vincentweilasto16/e-banking-portal-transaction-service/README.md

    - Basic unit tests are included.
    - Test coverage is **not comprehensive** and may not cover all project features and edge cases.

-4. **Docker & Kubernetes / OpenShift Deployment**
+4. **Kubernetes / OpenShift Deployment**
-   - Building a Docker image and Kubernetes/OpenShift deployment configuration is **not included** in this repository.
+   - Building Kubernetes/OpenShift deployment configuration is **not included** in this repository.

 5. **Continuous Integration (CI)**
    - Integration with services like **CircleCI** or GitHub Actions is **not configured**.